Brightness shines

 Although modern projectors include fully sealed light sources to prevent dust ingress, a dusty environment can still affect brightness.
 Regularly replacing or cleaning your projector’s filters helps prevent dust and particles from entering the unit.
 Clogged filters reduce airflow and cause dust to accumulate on internal optical components, obstructing light and reducing brightness.
 Over time, dust buildup can also lead to overheating, further degrading performance.
 Regular maintenance and proper air quality in the projection booth are essential to keep your projector performing optimally and to slow brightness loss over time.

-Brightness in Xenon, laser phosphor, and RGB pure laser projection
+Brightness in Xenon, hybrid laser, and RGB pure laser projection

 Each illumination type exhibits a different brightness degradation rate.
 With proper maintenance and best practices, you can rely on your investment for tens of thousands of hours.
 Light drop-off is gradual, but once it falls below the lumen output needed to meet DCI standards, manufacturer service or even a replacement may be required.
 Advancements in technology allow quality projectors to maintain standard brightness for 8–10 years.
 There’s much you can do to keep your projector running optimally and slow brightness loss over time!